 Remind students about scholarship deadlines.
 The majority of our scholarship recipients have noted that they were encouraged to apply through their high school, so reminders about opening and closing dates are vital to students’ awareness about scholarship opportunities

-15 November – All other scholarships for commencing students close for nomination
+19 November 2021 – All other scholarships for commencing students close for application

 Curtin University funds this award which allows each West Australian high school principal to nominate two students.
 Students can be nominated on any of the below criteria: